For school librarians, the appropriate first professional degree is either of the following:

 Prospective students should review the guidelines for choosing a master's program in library and information studies.

 The authoritative directory of CAEP-accredited/AASL-recognized programs is maintained by CAEP.
-Please consult the CAEP Directory of Accredited Institutions for a list of school librarianship programs that have been reviewed and recognized (National Recognition, National Recognition with Conditions, or National Recognition with Probation) by AASL's program reviewers using the ALA/AASL Standards for Initial Preparation of School Librarians (2010).
+The CAEP Directory of Accredited Institutions contains all school librarianship programs* that have been reviewed and recognized (National Recognition, National Recognition with Conditions, or National Recognition with Probation) by AASL's program reviewers using the ALA/AASL/CAEP School Librarian Preparation Standards (2019) .
 Under the AASL Standards, program recognition is tied to CAEP unit accreditation.
 AASL does not review school librarianship programs that are not affiliated with a CAEP-accredited unit.
 To search for school librarian programs in the CAEP Directory, click on "Nationally Recognized Program Search" and select "American Library Association (ALA)" in the drop-down menu next to "Program Area."